PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 git-crypt init
 git-crypt export-key <PATH>
 echo ".secrets/** filter=git-crypt diff=git-crypt" > .gitattributes
-echo '{ openai-api-key = "<API_KEY>"; }' > .secrets/secrets.nix
+echo '{ openai-api-key = "secretkey"; }' > .secrets/secrets.nix
 ```

 All the files in the `.secrets` directory will have content tracked encrypted.
 Locally the `git-crypt` automatically decrypts the files.

 {{ tip(tip="Be aware that adding encrypted secrets to remote repo will make running app from the remote flake not availabe anymore.
-Also installing it as package will require the local flake.") }}
+Also installing it as package will require referencing the local unencrypted flake.") }}

 Now, let's add the plugin, and its configuration.